How important are the essays?

 Students should email their drafts to me at [email protected].
 The drafts should be sent as a word file with a .doc or .docx file extension (not as a pdf or google doc).
 The draft should include the prompt they are answering, the word/character count requirements, and any concerns that they have about their draft.
 The file name should contain the student’s name.

-Do you research college websites to find the prompts?
+Do you research college websites to find the prompts:

 The Common App and Coalition App prompts are easy to find online and I can quickly share those with you.
 But it is the student’s responsibility to research the individual college websites to find the specific prompts they need to answer.
 I do offer research as a service but it’s not part of the essay package fees.
 Please email me at [email protected] to find out more.